Freedom of expression in South Africa: Hate speech

 Section 16(2)(c) of the Constitution is relatively narrow in scope.
 Expression is only excluded from protection if it amounts to advocacy of hatred on the basis of one or more of four listed group characteristics, and constitutes incitement to cause harm.
 It has been held that such harm may be physical, emotional or psychological in nature.
 Some commentators have suggested that judicial treatment of section 16(2)(c) has tended to neglect the incitement requirement, instead requiring that expression must itself cause, or be likely to cause, the harm in question.
 The Constitutional Court in Islamic Unity Convention ruled that a prohibition on the broadcasting of material that was "likely to prejudice relations between sections of the population" was unconstitutional, as the prohibited expression was not confined to the categories listed in section 16(2), and the limitation imposed was unjustifiable given the vagueness and overbreadth of the prohibition.

 Similar considerations arose in the decision of Qwelane v South African Human Rights Commission, which concerned the constitutionality of a provision of the Promotion of Equality and Prevention of Unfair Discrimination Act that prohibits hate speech in circumstances beyond those contemplated in section 16(2).
 The dispute arose as a result of the publication of a column by Jon Qwelane in the Sunday Sun which likened same-sex marriage to bestiality.
 The court found that expansion of the grounds of hate speech to include, amongst others, sexual orientation, was a justifiable limitation of the right to freedom of expression, but that the provision had to be read to require that expression be both harmful or capable of inciting harm, and aimed at the promotion or propagation of hatred, in order to be prohibited.
 A prohibition on speech that was merely "hurtful" was found to be impermissibly vague and accordingly an unconstitutional infringement of the section 16(1) right.
-The Gauteng Local Division of the High Court in Afriforum v Economic Freedom Fighters relied on this development as the basis for its finding that the singing of the controversial song Dubul' ibhunu at gatherings of the Economic Freedom Fighters constituted a legitimate exercise of the right to freedom of expression — a conclusion which departed from the earlier Equality Court decision of Afriforum v Malema.
+The Gauteng Local Division of the High Court in Afriforum v Economic Freedom Fighters relied on this development as the basis for its finding that the singing of the controversial song Dubul' ibhunu at gatherings of the Economic Freedom Fighters constituted a legitimate exercise of the right to freedom of expression — a conclusion which departed from the earlier Equality Court decision of Afriforum v Malema, and was ultimately upheld by the Supreme Court of Appeal.